 1970

-The Board of Trustees voted to admit women to Nichols for the first time since Academy days.
+The Board of Trustees voted to admit women to Nichols for the first time since the Academy days.

 1971